HaozeChang/HaozeChang.github.io/about/about.md

 ---
-#permalink: /
+layout: none
-title: "About"
+title: About Me
-author_profile: true
-redirect_from:
-  - /about/
+permalink: /about/
 ---